starfederation/datastar/sdk/rust/README.md

 # Datastar Rust SDK

-An implementation of the Datastar SDK in Rust with framework integration for Axum and Rocket.
+An implementation of the Datastar SDK in Rust with framework integration for Axum, Rocket and Rama.

 # Usage